-Welcome to Successful-Retirement and thank's for visiting.
+Welcome to Successful-Retirement and thank you for visiting.

 Planning for a successful retirement is NOT just about financial issues.
 But should include a lot of important retirement questions like:

-It is a comprehensive plan for your life in retirement.
+It's a comprehensive plan for your life in retirement.

 Although some of these questions are quite easy to answer, most have some devil in the detail.
 Added to that there is the unknown and uncertain future.